Newham College celebrates its Shining Stars of 2019

 Newham College is extremely excited and proud of its most exceptional students, honoring them on Thursday 27th June.

 Newham College held a grand ceremony to mark the achievements of its most exceptional students on the evening of 27th June.
 Hundreds of our guests and VIPs including UK fashion icon Dame Zandra Rhodes, Labour MP of East Ham, Stephen Timms, and members of the press and businesses sponsoring the awards.
-Six-time Olympian and gold medalist, Tessa Sanderson CBE co-hosted the ceremony alongside Andrew Mitchel of Newham College.
+Six-time Olympian and gold medallist, Tessa Sanderson CBE co-hosted the ceremony alongside Andrew Mitchel of Newham College.

 Celebrity guests included Governor and guest speaker, Bobby Seagull, also known for his University Challenge on BBC, as well as The Chase's 'Dark Destroyer', Shaun Wallace.
 The ceremony opened up by a catwalk show from the College's hair, beauty and fashion students performing in front of an audience of over 400.

 The annual Shining Stars Student Awards Ceremony honors students who have made extraordinary accomplishments in 2019.
 Winners from every area and level of the College are awarded trophies whilst nominees relieve highly commended certificates.
 Their achievements included representing the College and its values positively, gaining consistently good grades, making outstanding contributions to College life, moving into successful employment, promoting equality and diversity and much more.

 Zoe Benwell, a digital marketing apprentice level 3, was up first for winning the College Achievement of the Year Award, sponsored by the Newham Recorder.
 She was praised for her "outstanding commitment" after growing in confidence and making a mark within a media agency.